alensiljak/gnucash-portfolio/app/ReadMe.md

 - Performance
 Comparing the output through GnuCash reports to the native output using Python stack (piecash + HTML output), the advantage is significantly on the side of Python components.

+# Compiling

+To get the required development dependencies, run

+`npm install`

+## CSS

+`node run scss`

+## JS

+JavaScript is bundled through Flask Assets.
+It collects the vendor code from node modules.

 # Running

 There are two ways to run the web app: